adalicious/aiken-gift-card/README.md

 <img src="public/ada-locked.png" alt="ada-locked">

 Copy the redeem code.
-You can share this code for redeemer the gift card.
+You can share this code for redeeming the gift card.
 This token has an expiration of 1 hour.
 If the gift card is not redeemed in within the hour you will not be able to unlock it.

 ### Redeem Gift Card